ketajebisashvili/cancer-diagnosis-ml/README.md

-For full project report see doc repository
+will update project report later